 MVCC clearly states that it seeks to assure the health and well being of all students.
 The College is committed to prevention efforts and intervention techniques.
 The College is also committed to a standard of conduct that prohibits at a minimum the unlawful possession and use or distribution of alcohol and other drugs by students.

 Students should remember that the sale, use or even possession of a narcotic or dangerous drug (including marijuana, LSD, or any “narcotic, drug, depressant, or stimulant drug”) constitutes an illegal act, unless expressly permitted by law.
 Legal authorities are required by their office to investigate and to prosecute whenever there is evidence of such illegal activity, and the College student is not immune from such investigation and prosecution.

-MVCC does not tolerate rape, sexual assault, or any form of sexual violence.
-The College is committed to providing options, support and assistance to victims/survivors of sexual assault, domestic violence, dating violence, and/or stalking to ensure that they can continue to participate in MVCC-wide and campus programs, activities, and employment.
+MVCC does not tolerate sexual harassment (including forms of sex-based violence).
+The College is committed to providing options, support and assistance to victims/survivors of unwelcome sexual conduct, sexual assault, domestic violence, dating violence, and/or stalking to ensure that they can continue to participate in MVCC-wide and campus programs, activities, and employment.
 Definitions, reporting, and process are available on this page under "III.
 Students."